Note: Due to potential scheduling conflicts, students interested in this program should contact OTP directly before applying.

-Because of the slight overlap of the NLS trimester with the Georgetown Law spring semester, students should be prepared to enroll exclusively in 5th year seminar courses that require papers instead of exams.
+Because of the overlap of the NLS trimester with the Georgetown Law spring semester, students should be prepared to enroll exclusively in 5th year seminar courses that require papers instead of exams.
 This allows students to complete their course requirements in advance of the start of the spring semester at Georgetown.
 Students should also keep in mind that there is a 75% class attendance requirement at NLS.

 There are generally 6-8 seminar classes offered per semester.
 Below is an illustrative list of seminars offered in recent years.
 Students are cautioned that seminar offerings can change from year to year.
-The list of seminars offered in the October-January trimester is typically not available until about one to two weeks before the start of classes.
+The list of seminars offered in the November-February trimester is typically not available until about one to two weeks before the start of classes.
 Students register once they arrive in Bangalore.

 - Socio-legal Issues of Contemporary India